T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Related Work

-To the best of our knowledge, only one contemporaneous work, T2V-OptJail \cite{liu2025t2v}, has investigated jailbreak attacks on T2V models.
-T2V-OptJail introduces a discrete prompt optimization framework to systematically bypass safety filters for NSFW content generation.
-In contrast, our work focuses on evaluating the intrinsic adversarial robustness of T2V models by targeting video-specific vulnerabilities rather than solely safety bypass.
-Specifically, our attack targets the temporal properties of the video itself, such as optical flow in the temporal objective and video-text similarity in the semantic objective, rather than image-text similarity used by T2V-OptJail.
-Furthermore, our optimization seeks to maximize semantic or temporal discrepancies under general conditions, without being limited to NSFW scenarios, which enables a broader and more systematic assessment of the intrinsic robustness of T2V models.
+To the best of our knowledge, several contemporaneous works have investigated jailbreak attacks on T2V models~\cite{liu2025t2v,lee2025jailbreaking}.
+For instance, T2V-OptJail~\cite{liu2025t2v} introduces a discrete prompt optimization framework to systematically bypass safety filters for NSFW content generation, whereas SceneSplit~\cite{lee2025jailbreaking} executes black-box jailbreaks by fragmenting harmful narratives into a sequence of superficially benign scenes.
+In contrast, our work focuses on evaluating the intrinsic adversarial robustness of T2V models by targeting video-specific vulnerabilities, rather than merely bypassing external safety mechanisms.
+Specifically, our attack targets the temporal properties of the video itself, leveraging optical flow for the temporal objective and video-text similarity for the semantic objective, as opposed to the image-text similarity metrics commonly employed in existing jailbreaks~\cite{liu2025t2v}.
+Furthermore, our optimization seeks to maximize semantic or temporal discrepancies under general conditions, without being limited to NSFW scenarios, thereby enabling a broader and more systematic assessment of the intrinsic robustness of T2V models.